 The best way to know your audience is by seeing their journey and actions on social media.
 By monitoring who follows you, you may be surprised to find that a new audience is interested in your products.
 Also, social media is a brilliant way to directly speak to your clients or followers, where you can gain insights just from the questions they ask you.

-Online client reviews are the new word-of-mouth, and receiving as many positive reviews can benefit you in so many ways.
-For one, your new followers will impression that you’re a solid brand that provides the best service and/or products.
+Online client reviews are the new word-of-mouth, and receiving many positive reviews can benefit you in many ways.
+For one, your new followers will have the impression that you’re a solid brand that provides the best service and/or products.

-Opening accounts on social media platforms is the easy part; actively posting and engaging with customers is the crucial part where most businesses encounter difficulty.
+Opening accounts on social media platforms are the easy part; actively posting and engaging with customers is the crucial part where most businesses encounter difficulty.
 Once you have thought about the type of commitment you’re willing to put into these channels, you’ll want to strategize ahead of time and come up with a plan of action so that you can organize your messaging, posts, images, and ideas in advance.
-This action plan is what we would call a social media marketing plan.
+These strategies can usually be developed with the in-house marketing team or with a marketing agency that has experience within the vertical.
+The strategy is the main foundation of how you want to create your social media marketing plan.

-Small and medium-sized businesses should have a clear direction when planning their social media plan.
-While time and resources may be limited, it’s always helpful to have a good understanding of what content you want to post, where, and when.
+Small and medium-sized businesses should have a clear direction when planning their social media.
+While time and resources may be limited, it’s always helpful to understand what content you want to post, where, and when.
 Creating a social media marketing plan will help you:

 When you have a monthly working plan set out for you, you’ll be able to schedule these posts in advance and not have to stress about manually posting on a specific day or time.

-If you’re aiming at posting, say, five times a week, having a plan in place will allow you to stick to your consistency level effortlessly.
-Brand credibility is a big deal; people like to follow trustworthy brands so, to do that, you’ll want to post engaging and relatable content constantly.
+If you’re aiming at posting five times a week, having a plan in place will allow you to stick to your consistency level effortlessly.
+Brand credibility is a big deal; people like to follow trustworthy brands, so to do that, you’ll want to post engaging and relatable content constantly.

-Taking the points mentioned above into consideration, there are various steps to take when creating your social media marketing plan.
+Considering the points mentioned above, there are various steps to take when creating your social media marketing plan.
 Whether you’re planning one month or one week in advance, here are some suggestions and tips for making quality posts

 Next, seeing what your competitors are doing will give you a pretty good indication of what’s working and what isn’t.
-Come across a competitor who has a large following and a good amount of likes and comments on their posts.
 You can identify fundamental content structures that resonate well with your audience.
-Now, the aim is not to copy what they are doing but understand what content is most liked and how you can make it better.
+Come across a competitor with a large following and a good amount of likes and comments on their posts.
+Now, the aim is not to copy what they are doing butto understand what content is most liked and how you canimprove itr.
 Suppose you’re in the real estate business, and your competitor is amassing quite a few likes on detailed property listings.
 In that case, you could take things to the next level by making a video showcasing the property’s essential features, thus leaving your followers with a feeling of wanting to view the whole house.

 When you have an idea of what content you’d like to feature on your social media platforms, the next step would be to draw out a plan.